There are currently no active references in this article.

 Narrow-crowned, with leaves staying green late into autumn.
-A Dutch selection made in 1956 from a city planting in Delft, and sold from the Alphons van den Bom nursery, Oudenbosch from 1965 (Santamour & McArdle 1985, Jablonski & Plietzsch 2013).
-A young tree grows in the Sir Harold Hillier Gardens (Tree Register 2018). ‘Örebro’ is similar (van den Berk Nurseries 2020).
+A Dutch selection made in 1956 from a city planting in Delft, and sold from the Alphons van den Bom nursery, Oudenbosch from 1965 (Santamour & McArdle 1985; Jablonski & Plietzsch 2013).
+A young tree grows in the Sir Harold Hillier Gardens, Hampshire (Tree Register 2018). ‘Örebro’ is similar (van den Berk Nurseries 2020).

-An older clone, narrow crowned (at least in youth) with steeply ascending branches (Bean 1981, van den Berk Nurseries 2020).
-Grown in Germany since at least the mid-19th Centuty, it has been quite widely planted in the UK; one had reached 14.5 m × 64 cm dbh by 2017 at Writtle College, Essex (Tree Register 2018).
-It is in the European trade, and was propagated commercially in North America by 1959, when the Arnold Arboretum acquired a specimen (88 cm dbh in 2019 - Arnold Arboretum 2020).
-It is unclear whether the earlier but less familiar name ‘Pyramidalis’ should be used, due to ambiguity around that name (Jacobson 1996, Santamour & McArdle 1985).
+An older clone, narrow-crowned (at least in youth) with steeply ascending branches (Bean 1981; van den Berk Nurseries 2020).
+Grown in Germany since at least the mid-19th centuty, it has been quite widely planted in the United Kingdom; one had reached 14.5 m, dbh 64 cm by 2017 at Writtle College, Essex (Tree Register 2018).
+It is in the European trade, and was propagated commercially in North America by 1959, when the Arnold Arboretum acquired a specimen (88 cm dbh in 2019 – Arnold Arboretum 2020).
+It is unclear whether the earlier but less familiar name ‘Pyramidalis’ should be used, due to ambiguity around that name (Santamour & McArdle 1985; Jacobson 1996).

 Narrow-crowned when young.
 Selected by the Konrad Herz nursery, Germany before 2007 and still available commercially in central Europe.
 The latinized cultivar name is probably invalid (Jablonski & Plietzsch 2013).